 Sometimes the terms used have a very broad meaning: "bound for Red Hook" means that the vessel is going to anywhere Gowanus, Erie Basin or out to sea, anywhere the Bay Bridge Channel leads.

-The meme below was created by a tugboat captain to tease new crew about not referring to places by landmarks long gone.
+The meme below was created by a tugboat captain to tease new crew about not understanding references to places via landmarks that are long gone.